gr4vy/gr4vy-go/api/docs/PaymentMethodToken.md

 HasPaymentService returns a boolean if a field has been set.

+### SetPaymentServiceNil

+`func (o *PaymentMethodToken) SetPaymentServiceNil(b bool)`

+ SetPaymentServiceNil sets the value for PaymentService to be an explicit nil

+### UnsetPaymentService
+`func (o *PaymentMethodToken) UnsetPaymentService()`

+UnsetPaymentService ensures that no value is present for PaymentService, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)